 Carbondale

 Carbondale is a game for two to four players played with standard decks of cards.
-It is not a "casual" card game like many standard-deck games, but is far less complex than many custom-card games on the market today.
-Play time for players familiar with the rules is twenty to thirty minutes for two players, a little longer for more.
+It is not a "casual" card game like many standard-deck games, though by word count the rules are about as long as those for Canasta.

 Objective